elylucas/nest-ngconf/Guide.md

 > Import `HTTP_INTERCEPTORS` from '@angular/common/http' and `AuthInterceptor` from './util/auth.interceptor'.

-With the authentication in place, depending if you log in as a user or admin, you can continue adding, editing, and deleting missions.
+With the authentication in place, depending on if you log in as a user or admin, you can continue adding, editing, and deleting missions.

 ## Conclusion

-We now have a fully functioning app where we can view lists of missions, see mission details, edit the missions, delete them, and even create a new ones.
+We now have a fully functioning app where we can view lists of missions, see mission details, edit the missions, delete them, and even create a new one.
 Our space rangers are ready to get to work!

-In this tutorial we used Nest to build out a backend API, and saw how it utilizes TypeScript to provide features otherwise impossible in a typical Node app.
+In this tutorial, we used Nest to build out a backend API and saw how it utilizes TypeScript to provide features otherwise impossible in a typical Node app.

-On the front end, we have an Angular App powered by the Ionic Framework to build a mobile first experience for the space rangers.
+On the front end, we have an Angular App powered by the Ionic Framework to build a mobile-first experience for the space rangers.

-Together, they made a powerful duo to buildout a full-stack TypeScript app.
+Together, they made a powerful duo to build out a full-stack TypeScript app.